DivyaMaki/Sokoban-Solver-BFS/README.md

 - Three levels with different grid layouts.
 - Grid is displayed with walls (O), player (P), boxes (B), goals (G), and boxes on goals (GB).
 - Ability to reset the game to its initial state.
-- Automatic solver using a breadth-first search (BFS) algorithm.
+- Automatic solver using a depth-first search (DFS) algorithm.
 - Visual feedback with images for walls, player, boxes, and goals.
 - Win condition that displays a message box when the level is completed.